satnetuser001/laravel-development-in-docker/README.md

 ```
 Rename the root directory "laravel-development-in-docker" to the name of your project, this is important because docker will use this name when building images.

-For mysql database, change the root password in the secrets/mysql_root_password.txt.
-Exclude "secrets" directory from git commits in .gitignore file.
+For mysql database, change the root password in the file "secrets/mysql_root_password.txt".
+Exclude "secrets" directory from git commits in ".gitignore" file.

 Up all development containers with composer create-project.
 This is the default behavior and should be used in all standard cases.
-#### !Warning!
+##### !Warning!
 All data in "laravel-development" directory will be deleted and replaced with the new Laravel project!
 It's Ok if you create a new project.
 ```bash
 CUID=$(id -u) CGID=$(id -g) docker compose --profile create-project up -d
 ```